use-ink/ink-docs/docs/intro/how-it-works.md

 ## Why include `pallet-contracts` on a parachain?

-There are a couple use cases for includig smart contract functionality on a parachain.
+There are a couple use cases for including smart contract functionality on a parachain.
 We distinguish three big ones.

 ### Use Case 1: Smart Contracts as "first-class citizens"
 The most obvious use case is a parachain which provides smart contracts as a “first-class citizen”, meaning smart contracts are the central value proposition of the chain.